Slipped disc diagnosis and treatment

 - Hot /cold therapy

-Additionally after your slipped disc diagnosis, your physician may suggest that you attempt to modify certain behaviors or lifestyle habits that could have contributed to the development of your condition, or exacerbated it.
+Additionally your doctor may suggest that you make lifestyle changes that may have contributed to the development of your condition.
 This might include losing weight to reduce the amount of stress placed on your spine, quitting smoking and limiting alcohol consumption to improve overall health and correcting your posture to relieve spinal stress.
-Adhering to these changes also can help prevent additional slipped discs or other spinal conditions from developing.

 Laser Spine Institute

-If your symptoms persist after several weeks or months following your slipped disc diagnosis, and you have followed a regimen of conservative treatments during this time, your physician may ask you to think about surgery.
-At this point, consider the minimally invasive procedures offered at Laser Spine Institute.
-Our orthopedic surgeons have perfected techniques to treat nerve compression caused by slipped discs and other spinal conditions without disrupting or removing large portions of spinal anatomy.
-To learn more, contact Laser Spine Institute.
+If your symptoms persist after several weeks or months following your slipped disc diagnosis, and you have followed a course of conservative treatments during this time, your doctor may ask you to consider surgery.
+If so, contact the team at Laser Spine Institute to learn more about the benefits of minimally invasive spine surgery.
+Our board-certified surgeons+ use muscle-sparing techniques that allow for a less than 1-inch incision and an outpatient procedure.
+To learn more, reach out to Laser Spine Institute today.